-\begin{cor} With the same notations and assumptions on $(\epsilon_N)_N$ and $(\mu^0_N)_N$ as in the (upper bound) property, up to a subsequence, $Q_N$ narrowly converges towards a minimizer of $J$.
+\begin{cor} With the same notations and assumptions on $(\epsilon_N)_N$ and $(\mu^0_N)_N$ as in proposition \ref{prop:gammad} \textbf{(Upper bound)}, $Q_N$ narrowly converges, up to a subsequence, towards a minimizer of $J$.
 In particular, if $\M$ has a unique minimizer $\Qmin$, then any such sequence $(Q_N)_N$ narrowly converges toward $\Qmin$. \end{cor}